 Olnick can continue to pursue commercial rezoning, so the battle continues.
 This is a first and very important victory for LT residents and the community.

-Lenox Terrace Association of Concerned Tenants
+Lenox Terrace Association of Concerned Tenants (LT-ACT)

 Why LT-ACT Opposes Olnick’s